ovh/the-bastion/doc/sphinx/plugins/group-gatekeeper/groupDelMember.rst

    which account to remove as a member of GROUP

-The specified account will no longerr be able to access all present and future servers pertaining to this group.
+The specified account will no longer be able to access all present and future servers pertaining to this group.
 Note that if this account also had specific guest accesses to this group, they may still apply, see ``groupListGuestAccesses``